 4. Quota enforcement:

 4a.
-Each PCF instance (enforcement point) associated to the S-NSSAI maintains the local quota sent by its master PCF for the associated number of established PDU sessions.
+Each PCF instance (enforcement point) associated to the S-NSSAI maintains the local quota sent by its primary PCF for the associated number of established PDU sessions.
 Each PCF instance generates a policy counter to track the local quota and the local quota status (i.e., per S-NSSAI the actual number of established PDU sessions and whether the quota is to be exceeded or not).
 Upon receiving UE request for a PDU session establishment, the PCF instance decides the acceptance or rejection of the UE request for a PDU session establishment, based on local quota status, local quota and the operator policy.

 4b.
-Alternative to step 4a, the PCF instance may send a delegation request of quota enforcement for the indicated S-NSSAI to its master PCF, e.g., when the local quota is to be consumed by the PCF instance.
-Based on the global quota status of the S-NSSAI, the master PCF decides the acceptance or rejection of the delegation request for the UE request for a PDU session establishment on the indicated S_NSSAI and sends a response to the delegation request with the decision.
+Alternative to step 4a, the PCF instance may send a delegation request of quota enforcement for the indicated S-NSSAI to its primary PCF, e.g., when the local quota is to be consumed by the PCF instance.
+Based on the global quota status of the S-NSSAI, the primary PCF decides the acceptance or rejection of the delegation request for the UE request for a PDU session establishment on the indicated S_NSSAI and sends a response to the delegation request with the decision.
 The PCF instance checks the decision of delegation request and decides the acceptance or rejection of the PDU session establishment request.
 If there is no local quota left and the response to the delegation request comprises rejection, the acceptance or rejection of the PDU session establishment shall be based on the operator policy.

+The PCF based quota enforcement naturally supports the handling of slice SLA quota exceeding exceptions or exemptions by allowing special policies for the quota enforcement, e.g., no quota enforcement for the VIP customers or emergency services (e.g., MPS, MCX or PPDR).

 The detail procedure of quota enforcement in PDU session establishment procedure is described in clause 6.7.3.2